 Bonobo apes – Our closest relatives (PBS/NOVA video)

-Wonder – a feeling as inspiration for science, art, and religion
+Wonder – an emotion that inspired achievements in science, art, and religion

 Human universals (traits seen in all cultures)